BSMRKRS/RoboPi_controller/README.md

       RPL.servoWrite(motor_pan,0)
   ```

+BSTART: plug everything into its corresponding connections

+TO START CODE:
+1. connect to robo wifi
+2. open terminal
+3. type: ssh student@192.168.21.150
+4. Password: Engineering!1
+5. cd RoboPi_controller
+6. type python

+PYTHON:
+1. type: Import stepper_control as SC
+2. type: SC. elbow
+3. SC.elbow(True, 10, 200) **middle number is how many seconds you are running the code.
+Second number is how fast it is, do not go any lower than 130!!

+C
+***True moves the arm up and False moves the arm down
+B
+B
+B
+A
+A
+A
+A
+A
+A
+B
+B
+B
+B
+A
+A
+A
+A
+A
+A
+A
+A
+A
+A
+A
+A
+A
+A
+A
+A
+A
+A
+A
+A
+A
+A
+A
+A
+A
+A
+A
+A
+A
+A
+A
+A
+A
+A
   Notice that we call a variable called motor_pan, which is the pin identifier indicating where the pan servo is attached to the RoboPi; that would have to established as in the Basic Usage section.
 We also call the parameter pan_forward from the xml_params; that will have to be established like in the Intermediate Usage section.